eleev/swift-functional/Articles/2018-08-07-functional-swift-part-2.md

 }
 ```

-`String` semigroup can be made of concatenating two strings, `Bool`semigroup is created using  logical `and` operator and`Array` or array of elements is a concatenation of two arrays.
+`String` semigroup can be made of concatenating two strings, `Bool`semigroup is created using  logical `and` operator and `Array` or array of elements is concatenation of two arrays.
 The usage of the operator is still pretty straightforward:

 ```swift
 “Hello” <> “ ” <> “ World” <> “!”